 I have since installed QGIS 3.6.2, which did not solve the issue.

-#3 Updated by Adriaan van Natijne 11 months ago
+#3 Updated by Adriaan van Natijne about 1 year ago

 This issue is also confirmed in QGIS 3.4.4 on Windows.